 If you don’t have any policies in place, it would be a good time to consider re-writing them to include this update.
 Seeking legal advice throughout this process would be beneficial, as would getting your HR advisers involved too (if you have them).

-Protect Your Organisation From A Data Breach
+Protecting Your Organisation From a Data Breach

 Prevention is always better than a cure.
 Therefore, if you haven’t had your digital security systems recently audited it may be worth doing so.